-In today’s episode, Seek Go Create host Tim Winders narrates the significant experiences that led him to the nomad life he enjoys today.
+In today’s episode, Seek Go Create host Tim Winders narrates the significant experiences that led him to the nomadic lifestyle he enjoys today.
 He discusses how even if we don’t want to move from a house, adopting the mindset of a nomad opens up possibilities and allows us a lot of freedom.
 This episode is for everyone who feels trapped as if they have no options.

-Tune in to this podcast to discover how the nomad life can set you free!
+Tune in to this podcast to discover how the nomadic mindset can set you free!

-- Learn more about how the nomad life can benefit you even if you don’t necessarily want to travel around.
+- Learn more about how the nomadic lifestyle can benefit you even if you don’t necessarily want to travel around.

 - Find out how your outdated values, notions, and possessions are limiting your success and options.

 - Discover the mindset that will allow you to be truly free and do God’s will in your life.

 - Connect with the SeekGoCreate Network!
 For updates and more episodes, visit our website or follow us on Facebook, Instagram, LinkedIn, and Twitter.

 - Episode Details

 - He is currently on a river in Central Oregon, in an RV park, sitting on the passenger seat of a 39 feet long RV.

 - He uses a webcam and an iMac for his coaching and consulting work.

 - Tim and his wife live a nomad life.